kebdane/cse15l-lab-reports/Lab1.md

 bash: cd: messages/en-us.txt: Not a directory [user@sahara ~/lecture1]$
 ```
-- The working directory when the command was run was the `lecture1` directory.
+- The working directory when the command was run was the `~/lecture1` directory.
 - running the command `cd` with path to a file printed a message saying "bash: cd: messages/en-us.txt: Not a directory".
-Again, `cd` is meant is meant to change the working directory and since it was directed with a path to a file, it cannot switch the running directory to a file.
+Again, `cd` is meant is meant to change the working directory and since it was directed with a path to a file, it cannot switch the working directory to a file.
 - the output was an error as the command ran and produced an error message as the path was not to a directory instead was to a file to which the command cannot switch the directory into.